24 March 2016

 to look forward to.
 This time, our route continued a loop around the Southern Alps towards Lake Wakatipu and Queenstown, before heading over the Richardson Mountains back towards Wanaka.
 Once again we were treated to jaw-dropping sights of glacial mountains, alpine lakes and ice blue rivers.

 Our final descent back over Lake Wanaka was one of those moments when you realise that all good things really do have to come to an end.
 It had been quite simply one of the best things we’d experienced during our twelve months of travel – and what a great way of celebrating our one-year travelling anniversary.

 We flew with Southern Alps Air and managed to get a $100 discount off the usual price of $498 each by booking online through www.bookme.co.nz.
 It’s certainly not cheap and it was way above what we would normally consider being good value for a half day activity.

 But as a one-off anniversary present to ourselves and for the memories of a truly spectacular flight, it was worth every New Zealand cent.

 What did you think?
-Have you been to Milford Sound?
-If so, what route did you take?
-And what memories do you have?
+Have you taken the flight from Wanaka to Milford Sound?
+If so, what memories do you have?
 Or maybe you haven’t yet been and it’s on your bucket list?
 Either way, we’d love to hear from you so please add your comments below.